-The World Health Organization (WHO) estimated that about 400,000 new cases of multidrug-resistant TB appeared in 2018 (MDR-TB, resistance to both rifampicin and isoniazid), of which ~6% were extensive drug resistant TB (XDR-TB, additional resistance to at least one fluoroquinolone and one second-line injectable drug).
+The World Health Organization (WHO) estimated that about 450,000 new cases of multidrug-resistant TB appeared in 2021 (MDR/RR-TB, multi-drug resistant or rifampicin-resistant tuberculosis), of which ~6% were extensive drug resistant TB (XDR-TB, additional resistance to at least one additional Group A drug).

 To treat patients effectively and limit further emergence of TB drug resistance, rapid and precise resistance diagnosis is crucial.

-Deeplex® Myc-TB, developed by GenoScreen is an innovative and integrated culture-free solution, which can provide a diagnosis on a strain’s resistance to 15 anti-TB drugs in less than two days.
+Deeplex® Myc-TB, developed by GenoScreen is an innovative and integrated culture-free solution, which can provide a diagnosis on a strain’s resistance or susceptibility to 15 anti-TB drugs in less than 48 hours.
 The assay is based on targeted deep sequencing and automated data analysis via the Deeplex® Myc-TB secure web application.

 Deeplex® Myc-TB detects the TB heteroresistance down to 3%, and also identifies Non-Tuberculous Mycobacteria (NTM) as well as TB lineages and spoligotypes.